apache/openwhisk-deploy-kube/README.md

 redeploy it without redeploying the entire OpenWhisk system you can do the following:

+If you are using a multi-node Kubernetes cluster you will need to repeat the following steps on all nodes that may run the controller component.

-The first step is to build the docker component you need, in this example the controller:
+The first step is to rebuild the docker image:
 ```shell
 # Execute this command in your openwhisk directory
 bin/wskdev controller -b